-ix. an ordinary member of a committee who has been replaced at a meeting by a substitute member (in accordance with standing order 4 (a) (viii) above) shall not be permitted to participate in debate or vote on business at that meeting and may only speak during any public participation session during the meeting;

-- the standing orders on the rules of debate, 1 (a) to (t) inclusive, х. and on the code of conduct, standing orders 14 (a), shall apply to committee meetings; and - xi. shall determine if the public may participate at a meeting of a committee; - xii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a subcommittee; - xiii. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - may in accordance with standing orders, dissolve a committee at xiv. any time. - unless there is a Council resolution to the contrary, every XV. committee may appoint a sub-committee whose terms of reference and members shall be determined by resolution of the committee. - the Chairman and the Vice Chairman, if any, of the committee xvi. shall be members of every sub committee appointed by it unless they signify they do not wish to serve. - xvii. only elected members appointed to serve on sub-committees are entitled to vote and this shall be by a show of hands. - xviii. the standing orders on the rules of debate, 1 (a) to (t) inclusive, and on the code of conduct, standing orders 13 (a) shall apply to sub-committee meetings. - the Council or the appropriate committee may dissolve a subxix.
+- viii. may subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace ordinary councillors at a meeting of a committee if ordinary councillors of the committee have confirmed to the Proper Officer before the meeting that they are unable to attend; - ix. an ordinary member of a committee who has been replaced at a meeting by a substitute member (in accordance with standing order 4 (a) (viii) above) shall not be permitted to participate in debate or vote on business at that meeting and may only speak during any public participation session during the meeting; - x. the standing orders on the rules of debate, 1 (a) to (t) inclusive, and on the code of conduct, standing orders 14 (a), shall apply to committee meetings; and - xi. shall determine if the public may participate at a meeting of a committee; - xii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xiii. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xiv. may in accordance with standing orders, dissolve a committee at any time. - xv. unless there is a Council resolution to the contrary, every committee may appoint a sub-committee whose terms of reference and members shall be determined by resolution of the committee. - xvi. the Chairman and the Vice Chairman, if any, of the committee shall be members of every sub committee appointed by it unless they signify they do not wish to serve. - xvii. only elected members appointed to serve on sub-committees are entitled to vote and this shall be by a show of hands. - xviii. the standing orders on the rules of debate, 1 (a) to (t) inclusive, and on the code of conduct, standing orders 13 (a) shall apply to sub-committee meetings.